Increasing Access to Safe Oxygen

 stakeholders and donors across government, industry, and nonprofit sectors to share and prioritize approaches.

-In 2015, PATH convened a first-of-its-kind forum of industry representatives—nine oxygen concentrator manufacturers and three pulse oximeter manufacturers—to gauge interest in and challenges with doing business in low-resource settings.
+In 2015, we convened a first-of-its-kind forum of industry representatives for oxygen concentrators and pulse oximeters to gauge interest in and challenges with doing business in low-resource settings.
 This meeting teed up broader industry engagement, including the 2017 A2O2: Accelerating Access to Oxygen convening.
-PATH brought together a large coalition of country decision-makers, industry representatives, global health partners, and financiers for the A2O2 convening.
-Over the course of the three-day meeting, stakeholders discussed barriers to reliable oxygen delivery systems, shared opportunities to address them, and agreed on a common path forward to improve access to safe oxygen delivery.
+We brought together a large coalition of country decision-makers, industry representatives, global health partners, and financiers to discuss barriers to reliable oxygen delivery systems, shared opportunities to address them, and agreed on a common path forward to improve access to safe oxygen delivery.
+In 2023, we co-organized a World Health Assembly side event with WHO and Unitaid to mark the adoption of the “Increasing Access to Medical Oxygen” resolution and introduce the Global Oxygen Alliance (GO2AL) as two important steps in recognizing and reaffirming the critical role of medical oxygen in building resilient health systems.

 Resources: